ajay0550/AnonyMate/README.md

-# Octopii: PII Detection and Redaction Tool
+# AnonyMate: PII Detection and Redaction Tool

-Octopii is a comprehensive tool designed to detect and redact Personally Identifiable Information (PII) from various document formats, including images and PDFs.
+AnonyMate is a comprehensive tool designed to detect and redact Personally Identifiable Information (PII) from various document formats, including images and PDFs.
 This repository encompasses two primary scripts:

 - **`octopii.py`**: Scans documents to detect PII and generates a report (`output.json`).
 - **`redact.py`**: Utilizes the detection report to redact identified PII from the original documents.